jankner/meta-report/report.md

 painful.
 Lazy evaluation and boxed representations are the default, and the overhead associated with this can be disastrous for performance in many cases.
-The programmer has to take steps to avoid laziness and to make sure that inlining of certain functions in order to triggering certain optimization in GHC.
-This can be easy to get wrong, and performance bugs can be hard to find and fix.
+The programmer has to take steps to avoid laziness and to make sure that inlining of certain functions is performed in order to triggering certain optimization in GHC.
+This can be easy to get wrong, and can give rise to performance bugs that are hard to find and fix.

 This thesis presents a new method for writing high-performance programs in Haskell based on embedded domain-specific lanaguages